Decentralized and Parallel Primal and Dual Accelerated Methods for Stochastic Convex Programming Problems: Dual methods for stochastic convex optimization with affine constraints

-Note that typically in decentralized optimization $A$ in \eqref{PP} is taken to be a square root of Laplacian matrix $W$ of communication network \cite{scaman2017optimal}.
-But in asynchronized case the square root $\sqrt{W}$ replaced by incidence matrix $M$ \cite{hendrikx2018accelerated} ($W = M^T M$).
-Then in asynchronized case instead of accelerate methods for \eqref{DP} one should use accelerated (block) coordinate descent method \cite{dvurechensky2017randomized,gasnikov2017modern,hendrikx2018accelerated,shalev-shwartz2014accelerated}.}
+\begin{remark} \dv{We notice that turning to a dual problem does not oblige us using dual oracle.
+Instead\dm{,} we can use a primal oracle and the Moreau theorem \cite{Rockafellar2015} with Fenchel-Legendre representation.
+This maximization problem can be solved using the first-order oracle for the function $f$. \gav{But such an approach does not allow to obtain \dm{the} optimal bounds on the number of primal first-order oracle calls.} Note that typically in decentralized optimization $A$ in \eqref{PP} is taken \dm{as the} square root of \dm{the} Laplacian matrix $W$ of the communication network \cite{scaman2017optimal}.
+But in the asynchronized case the square root $\sqrt{W}$ replaced by incidence matrix $M$ \cite{hendrikx2018accelerated} ($W = M^T M$).
+Then in asynchronized case instead of accelerate\dm{d} methods for \eqref{DP} one should use an accelerated (block) coordinate descent method \cite{dvurechensky2017randomized,gasnikov2017modern,hendrikx2018accelerated,shalev-shwartz2014accelerated}.} \end{remark}